Trauma -assessment and management and wound care. An overview

 Trauma is the leading cause of death in people up to 45 years of age.

+Injuries can be categorized as blunt or penetrating.
 Blunt injury involves a forceful impact, i.e a force acting on the body causing tissue damage without the skin being pierced by an object (eg, blow, kick, strike with an object, fall, motor vehicle crash, injury due to an explosion).

 Penetrating injury involves piercing the skin and underlying tissues by an object (eg, knife, broken glass, bullet), in other words, there is a penetration of tissues of the body (such as the skin and underlying tissues or organs and or bone) by an object.